jamesmattis/Hello/README.md

 - When PebbleKit AppMessage pushMessage returns an error, the message has not been successfully sent to the watch.
 When 'Use Queue' is set to yes, it will attempt to resend the previous dictionary.

 - PebbleKit in general handles errors well.
 After some errors (particularly a series of Code 10 Timeout errors) PebbleKit will automatically reset itself.
 However, it doesn't seem to always reset itself as quickly as I would like.
 So, I manually reset the pebble session on each error in this exmaple.
 A reset simply calls closeSession followed by openSession.
 Most of the appMessage method automatically call openSession when they are called if the session isn't open.
-This exmaple calls closeSession on each error, and then attempts to push an update from the closeSession callback block:
+This example calls closeSession on each error, and then attempts to push an update from the closeSession callback block:

 ```Objective-C
 [strongSelf.watch closeSession:^{